tomlamphier/argon/content/docs/forms/joong-bong.md

 ---
 ## Joong Bong
 Joong Bong is a short stick weapons form.
 You do the form three times: once in place, once going forward, and once going backward.
-When you are going forward or backward, each count has two moves.
+Each count has two moves.
+When you are first learning it, you do one move per count standing in place.

 The forward stepping is:
   - move forward foot